wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 The lamp emitted photons within a forward cone shaped by reflector geometry.
 As the beam propagated outward, its energy per unit area diminished under the same inverse square relation governing the sunlight I had just received.
 At Jupiter’s orbital distance, the illuminated cross-sectional area expands enormously.
 Jupiter occupies a minute solid angle when viewed from Earth, so the fraction of emitted photons whose trajectories align with it is correspondingly small.

-But, the probability is non-zero.
+But here is the crazy thing: the probability is non-zero.

 In quantum mechanics, interaction between systems is described by a wavefunction whose squared magnitude gives the likelihood of a specific outcome: